Jekyll & Hyde (musical): Pre-Broadway engagements / tour

-Original Broadway Production
+Original Broadway production

-The musical premiered on Broadway at the Gerald Schoenfeld Theatre (at the time known as the Plymouth Theatre) on March 21, 1997 (previews), officially on April 28.
+The musical premiered on Broadway at the Plymouth Theatre (now known as the Gerald Schoenfeld Theatre) on March 21, 1997 (previews), officially on April 28.
 Co-produced by Jerry Frankel and Jeffrey Richards, and directed by Robin Phillips, the original cast featured Robert Cuccioli as Jekyll and Hyde, Linda Eder as Lucy Harris, and Christiane Noll as Emma Carew, with Rob Evan originally cast as Cuccioli's alternate, performing the title roles at two performances per week (at matinees).
-The cast also featured George Robert Merritt as John Utterson, Barrie Ingham as Sir Danvers Carew and Martin Van Treuren as "Spider", all of whom played their respective roles throughout the entire run.
+The cast also featured George Robert Merritt as John Utterson, Barrie Ingham as Sir Danvers Carew and Martin Van Treuren as Spider, all of whom played their respective roles throughout the entire run.
 Raymond Jaramillo McLeod was originally cast as Simon Stride.
 He was later replaced by Merwin Foard, who in turn, was replaced by Robert Jensen.
 Coleen Sexton was a swing in the company before becoming the final Lucy Harris.
+Evan took over the title roles from Cuccioli on January 5, 1999 and Joseph Mahowald became the alternate Jekyll/Hyde.
+Jack Wagner took over the lead roles from Evan starting on January 25, 2000 and left the cast on June 11, 2000.
 Sebastian Bach played the lead from June 15, 2000 to October 15, 2000.
-Baywatch actor David Hasselhoff took over the lead on October 17, 2000 until the production closed.
+Baywatch actor David Hasselhoff took over the lead on October 17, 2000 with Evan becoming the alternate again.
 The musical played an almost-four-year run and became the longest-running show in the history of the Plymouth Theatre, closing after 1,543 regular performances on January 7, 2001.
+The closing cast starred Hasselhoff, Evan, Sexton, Andrea Rivette as Emma, Merritt, and Ingham.

-DVD Recording
+DVD recording

 The Broadway production was filmed live at the Plymouth Theatre in 2000 with the final cast consisting of David Hasselhoff as Jekyll/Hyde, Coleen Sexton as Lucy and Andrea Rivette as Emma.
 This is the only official video recording of the musical that exists; it was released in Region 1 DVD in 2001.
+There was also a performance that was professionally recorded as a rehearsal for the DVD version with Rob Evan in the title role and is currently available on YouTube.